Call for papers

 - Integration of imaging and clinical data

-- Validation studies and deep learning applications in radiology, pathology, endoscopy, dermatology, ophthalmology, and beyond
+- Validation studies and deep learning applications in radiology, pathology, endoscopy, dermatology, ophthalmology, and beyond.

-Inquiries to the program chairs can be addressed directly to [email protected].
+Inquiries to the program chairs can be addressed directly to [email protected]

 Conference submissions follow two tracks: full conference papers and short papers.

 Short papers are up to 3 pages and can, for example, focus on novel methodological ideas without extensive validation.
 We also specifically accept short papers discussing recently published or submitted journal contributions to give authors the opportunity to present their work and obtain feedback from conference attendees.
-Selection of short papers is based on a light double-blind review process via OpenReview, without a discussion period.
-All accepted short papers will be presented as posters at the conference.
+Selection of short papers is based on a light single-blind review process via OpenReview, without a discussion period.
+All accepted short papers will be presented at the conference.